roman-milk/roman-milk.github.io/the-wedding-planner.md

  She sat off to the side during the rehearsal and looked over the assembled males.
 Any one of them would do.
 The bride groom looked real yummy, but he only had eyes for his bride to be.
 She looked at the two of them and silently wished them better luck with their marriage than she was having with hers.

  She caught one of the ushers glancing her way and she gave him a smile and he smiled back.
 The next time he looked over her way he saw that she was looking at him and he smiled and she smiled back as she adjusted her skirt to show a little more leg.
 The next time he looked he saw her sitting there looking back at him with a high heel dangling from her left foot.
 She didn't understand it, but that seemed to grab the attention of some men and getting a man's attention was what the night was all about for her.
-Report_Story #2